Phuxiuss/Calculator-SFML/README.md

 # Calculator-SFML
 A simple graphical calculator built using **C++** and **SFML**.
-This project focuses on clean structure, basic UI handling, and event-driven input.
+It focuses on clean structure, basic UI handling, and event-driven input.

 This project was made for learning more about C++ built in functions and getting to know more about SFML.